nicktelindert/SpaceTrading/README.md

 - Add clone function to ship - prio 1
 - Diffent planet image using planet name for PNG
 - Implement artwork for ship selection
+- More logical route names
+- Add css to show when a ship is selected
+- Add CSS to hover buttons
+- PlayerInfo bar improved css(No weird position changes)

 ## In Progress
 - A reactive webapp implementing the game(Basic game implementation is done)
 - Create basic html/css interface(CSS needs to be optimized)

 ## Todo
-- Add css to show when a ship is selected
 - css to show when a button is clicked
+- Add mock modules
+- Add graphics credits

 ### Future ideas
 - Add scenario mechanism